The Haunting of Governor’s Mansion

 The History Of The Mansion.

 The mansion is the oldest continuous house, with round the clock inhabitants, in the state of Texas.
-It is also the 4th oldest governor’s mansion in the freaking United States.
+It is also the 4th oldest governor’s mansion in the United States.
 This place is O.G politics.
 The sort of no-nonsense joint for gun-totting legislative gangsters that cut the red tape with Bowie knives and Colt six-shooters.
-Diplomacy in the mansion was a grit iron debate that shrugged of the filibusters went by caveman rules.
-Two opposing party members rolling ip their sleeves and trying to psych each other Out:
+Diplomacy in the mansion was a grit iron debate that shrugged off the filibusters and went by caveman rules.
+Two opposing party members rolling up their sleeves and trying to psych each other out:

-“Let’s see how draws first blood, you pansy.”
+“Let’s see who draws first blood, you pansy.”

 Nonetheless, the place has been a bit lackluster compared to other abodes of this fashion; that’s code for the butlers haven’t had to clean up hooker blood from a chandelier.
 Low-key as far as events and social gatherings.
 Still, it has been in the spotlight for various reasons – First Lady gatherings, under the table diplomatic missions, Civil War blowbacks – the governor was basically kicked out the front door after the North won, and a few private scandals that blew up in a very public way.

 The latest kick in the groin?
 The mansion went up in smokes.
 It suffered on June 8th, 2008, an arson attack.
 A malcontent tossed a Molotov Cocktail through a window and set the mansion on fire.
 The house suffered significant structural damage.
 To this day, it’s one of the State’s mystery, as no culprit has been arrested.